The Origins of Our Working Group

 New Members are Always Welcome!

 We always welcome new members from across Canada – both graduate students, psychologists in the training community, and practicing psychologists.
 Bring your ideas, passions, and priorities!
 All meetings are virtual given that members live across the country.
-If you are interested in learning more about being involved, or are involved in complementary initiatives and want to connect, please reach out to Cathy Costigan at costigan@uvic.ca or Christiane Whitehouse at chwhitehouse@gmail.com.
+If you are interested in learning more about being involved, or are involved in complementary initiatives and want to connect, please reach out to Sara Pishdadian at drsarapishdadian@gmail.com or Cathy Costigan at costigan@uvic.ca.

-Current Members: Rozen Alex, Jacquie Cohen, Fanie Collardeau, Cathy Costigan, Bri Darboh, Jessica Dere, Tasmia Hai, Katherine Kenyon, Wendy Lindstrom-Forneri, Joshua Madsen, Sheri Nsamenang, Drexler Ortiz, Kristoffer Romero, Gillian Stanley, Karen Tang, Debra Torok, Ian Wellspring, Julie Wershler, Christiane Whitehouse, and Michelle Zepeda.
+Current Members: Rozen Alex, Jacquie Cohen, Fanie Collardeau, Cathy Costigan, Bri Darboh, Jessica Dere, Tasmia Hai, Katherine Kenyon, Wendy Lindstrom-Forneri, Joshua Madsen, Sheri Nsamenang, Drexler Ortiz, Sara Pishdadian, Kristoffer Romero, Gillian Stanley, Karen Tang, Debra Torok, Ian Wellspring, Julie Wershler, and Michelle Zepeda.

 Copyright © 2022 The Canadian Council of Professional Psychology Programs.